MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/source.md

 ## Source agreements

-An individual **source** might request that the user agrees to the terms presented before adding or using the repository.
+An individual **source** might request that the user agree to the terms presented before adding or using the repository.
 If a user doesn't accept or acknowledge the agreement, they won't be able to access the source.

 You can use the **--accept-source-agreements** option to accept the source license agreement and avoid the prompt.